hofstadter-io/cuetorials.com/content/overview/types-and-values.md

 Definitions are very similar to structs and are primarily used for schemas.
 They are closed by default and are __not__ emitted by Cue when exporting.

-{{< chromaTriple
+{{< codePane3
-  lhsPath="code/overview/types-and-values/defns.html" lhsTitle="defns.cue"
+  file1="code/overview/types-and-values/defns.html"     title1="defns.cue" play1="true"
-  midPath="code/overview/types-and-values/defns-out.html" midTitle="cue eval defns.cue"
+  file2="code/overview/types-and-values/defns-out.html" title2="cue eval defns.cue"
-  rhsPath="code/overview/types-and-values/defns-exp.html" rhsTitle="cue export defns.cue"
+  file3="code/overview/types-and-values/defns-exp.html" title3="cue export defns.cue"
 >}}